 It is great to do the tracks in your patio doors and tracks of the windows.

 I bought one of those too.
 I have a parrot and it makes short work with cage cleaning.
 Removes poop from all the crevices with ease.
+Now I don't have to wait for a hot sunny day and lug his huge heavy cage outside to hose it down.

 Any suggestions on handheld steam cleaners?
 I don't want to pay too much.
 I have discovered these clean way better, and I don't have to use chemicals.